aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: participant of the channel that posts the force progress transaction
-- `payload`: empty or a transaction proving that the proof of inclusion is part of the channel
+- `payload`: empty or a transaction proving that the state trees are part of the channel
 - `round`: channel's next round
 - `update`: channel off-chain update that contains the contract call with gas limit and gas prices to be consumed for the on-chain execution
 - `state_hash`: channel's expected new root hash of off-chain state trees
-- `addresses` - a list of ids for accounts and contracts provided in the proof of inclusion
-- `poi`: proof of inclusion for the old channel state
+- `offchain_trees`: the full state channel's state trees
 - `ttl`: blockheight target until which this transaction can be included
 - `fee`: transaction fee
 - `nonce`: taken from the `from_id`'s account

-Proof of inclusion represents the internal channel state.
-It has to include all accounts, all contracts and their balances.
-Based on this structure, the next `state_hash` is going to be computed, thus providing insufficient set of accounts and contracts provided will result in a different channel `state_hash`.
+The `offchain_trees` is the full off-chain state trees set: all accounts and all contracts.
+It MUST include both participants' off-chain accounts.
+Based on the `offchain_trees`, the next state is going to be computed and its root hash will become the new state's `state_hash`.
+The newly produced state trees will be different than the provided ones at least with the newly added `call` object.
+Thus even if the contract call fails a new `state_hash` is produced.

-If this transaction is sent while the channel is in the `closing` state, it will transition the channel into the `locked` state.
+If this transaction is sent while the channel is in the `closing` state, it will transition the channel into the `locked` state for the next `lock_period` blocks.

 The payload can be either empty or a signed transaction.